Downhill House

-Downhill House was a mansion built in the late 18th century for Frederick, 4th Earl of Bristol and Lord Bishop of Derry (popularly known as 'the Earl-Bishop'), at Downhill, County Londonderry.
+Downhill House was a mansion built in the late 18th century for Frederick Hervey, 4th Earl of Bristol and Bishop of Derry (popularly known as 'the Earl-Bishop'), at Downhill, County Londonderry.
 Much of the building was destroyed by fire in 1851 before being rebuilt in the 1870s.
 It fell into disrepair after the Second World War.

-Downhill House is now part of The National Trust property of Downhill Demesne and Mussenden Temple.
+Downhill House is now part of the National Trust property of Downhill Demesne and Mussenden Temple.

 History

-The Rt Rev. Dr Frederick Hervey (as he was at the time), Church of Ireland Lord Bishop of Derry, commissioned work at Downhill Demesne near the village of Castlerock in the early 1770s, after he was made the Bishop of Derry in 1768.
+Frederick Hervey (as he was at the time), Church of Ireland Bishop of Derry, commissioned work at Downhill Demesne near the village of Castlerock in the early 1770s, after he was made the Bishop of Derry in 1768.
 Downhill House, overlooking Downhill Strand and Benone on the north coast of Northern Ireland, was built by the architect Michael Shanahan, although it has been suggested that James Wyatt or Charles Cameron may also have been involved in the early stages of design.
 The construction of the House, and the nearby Mussenden Temple, cost an estimated £80,000.
 The original principal entrance to the demesne was the Lion's Gate, which was actually guarded by two heraldic ounces or snow leopards, the supporters of the Hervey coat of arms.
 In 1784, this entrance was replaced by the Bishop's Gate.
 The interior of the house was decorated with frescoes and statues and hung with works by several well-known artists.

-After the death in 1803 of Lord Bristol (he had succeeded to the Earldom in December 1779), the estate passed to his cousin, The Rev. Henry Bruce, who had acted as steward of the Estate during the Earl-Bishop's absences.
+After the death in 1803 of Lord Bristol (he had succeeded to the Earldom in December 1779), the estate passed to his cousin, Reverend Henry Bruce, who had acted as steward of the Estate during the Earl-Bishop's absences.
 Bruce's sister was Frideswide Mussenden, for whom Mussenden Temple was built, and which became a memorial after her death.